NERC-CEH/datalab/architecture/smg/runbooks/07-docker-data-drive-not-mounted.md

     mv /data /data-old
     ```

 1. Mount the drive using an ansible playbook.
+A maintenance playbook exists called `mount-drive.yml`.
+This mounts device `dev/sdb` to `/data` but should be reviewed before use as these values may need to change.
 1. Validate that the drive is mounted and registered in `/etc/fstab`.

     ```bash